nikitavoloboev/data/future/future.md

 ## ~ 2040

-- AGI?
+- AGI
-- Cure for all cancers & diseases (immunotherapy & cheap?)
+- Cure for all cancers & diseases (immunotherapy & cheap)

 ## Links